The Complete SEO Guide for B2B Tech Marketing

 When most business owners purchase a domain and hosting account, the concern for

 The digital environment has changed dramatically since the late 2000s.
 The search engines have moved to provide a more secure search experience.
 To support security, use of SSL is “highly” recommended for all websites and “nearly required” for any site collecting any type of user data.
 Google secured search in 2011, then recommended all sites do so in 2014.
-As of 2018, Google Chrome and Safari now shows warnings for websites that do not have SSL enabled and cautions for website pages that do not have SSL implemented correctly.
+As of 2018, Google Chrome and Safari now show warnings for websites that do not have SSL enabled and cautions for website pages that do not have SSL implemented correctly.
 If you have files, images, or resources used to load a page that

 The robots.txt file is a simple text file with directives for crawlers.
 These directives define the functions and ways crawlers are allowed to scan the website.
 Generally, you want to give the search engine bots access to all the content on the site and reference any sitemaps.
-From an SEO standpoint, the robots.txt file works with the
+From an SEO standpoint, the robots.txt file works with the XML sitemap (or text sitemap) to manage

 Be careful, however: on most websites, you want to make sure to allow all crawlers and NOT disallow the root (which would happen if you used the code disallow: / ).
 This can lead to preventing indexing.
 During development, Golden Spiral blocks crawling and indexing because we don’t want search users or crawlers visiting the site just yet.